wickit7/topo-drain-plugin/README.md

 ## Recommended QGIS Plugins

 ### Profile Tool
 The **Profile tool** plugin is highly recommended for verifying results created with TopoDrain tools.
-It allows you to plot terrain profiles, which is essential for:
-- Checking the slope of created keylines respectively constant slope lines
+It allows you to plot terrain profiles, which is essential for checking the slope of created keylines respectively constant slope lines.

 **Installation:** Go to **Plugins → Manage and Install Plugins**, search for "Profile tool", and click **Install Plugin**.

 ### For Users in Switzerland: Swiss Geo Downloader
-The **Swiss Geo Downloader** plugin is extremely useful for downloading Digital Terrain Data (swissALTI3D) directly within QGIS:
+The **Swiss Geo Downloader** plugin is useful for downloading Digital Terrain Data (swissALTI3D) and other data directly within QGIS:
 1. Install the plugin from **Plugins → Manage and Install Plugins**
 2. Open the plugin: **Plugins → Swiss Geo Downloader**
 3. Search for dataset **swissALTI3D**